GreatGameDota/SIIM-ISIC-Melanoma-Classification/README.md

 - Other models besides efficient nets
 - Efficient nets bigger than B4
+- For meta model, pretraining backbone then freezing it for training on tabular only

 Did not experiment much so list is rather short